 Despite the prevalence of urogenital diseases, little is currently known regarding the molecular mechanisms controlling the development and pathogenesis of the kidney, bladder and their associated structures.
 Finding answers to these important clinical challenges is at the heart of NURAG research efforts.
 This unique consortium of highly talented clinicians and basic science researchers aims to improve the quality of life for patients and their families by significantly reducing the morbidity, mortality and costs associated with pediatric urogenital diseases.
 Understanding the basic cellular and molecular programs that are responsible for urogenital development and pathogenesis is critical for the formulation of new clinical strategies designed to better prevent, diagnose, treat and/or cure diseases associated with the kidney and bladder.

 NURAG has already made considerable progress toward understanding the pathology of UTIs; identifying urinary biomarkers of kidney damage; improving clinical management of UTI, vesicoureteral reflux and nephrotic syndrome; unraveling the natural antimicrobial properties of the human urinary tract; enhancing the utility of murine models; and understanding other key topics in pediatric nephrology and urology.
 The group has over $1.2 million in funding for 2013.

-The long-term goal of the Nephrology and Urology Research Affinity Group is to establish a national and international reputation in pediatric nephrology and urology in both the basic and clinical sciences, and to provide a fertile environment for the training of new pediatric nephrologists, pediatric urologists, and basic scientists interested in urogenital development and disease.
+The long-term goal of NURAG is to grow its national and international reputation in pediatric nephrology and urology in both the basic and clinical sciences, and to provide a fertile environment for the training of new pediatric nephrologists, pediatric urologists and basic scientists interested in urogenital development and disease.